Is this you?

-Dr. Claartje van Sijl holds a PhD in philosophy and is professional coach and trainer.
+Dr. Claartje van Sijl holds a PhD in philosophy and is a professional coach and trainer.
 She has over 15 years personal and professional experience in academic research and specializes in coaching and training academics around career orientation, balance, and leadership.
 You can read more about her at http://vansijl.com

 For years I felt that something was missing in my life, but I couldn’t pinpoint what.
 This course made me realize it was my intuition, and my trust in it as well.
 Thank you for helping me get my confidence in my intuition back!